 Research on voice-controlled intelligent personal assistants (VIPAs) also predicts broad use in remote anamnesis and patient interactions, while noting patients still prefer humans for psychological support.

-Selection Checklist: What to Look for in a Healthcare Voice Assistant
+Selection Checklist for Choosing a Healthcare Voice Assistant

 Choosing a vendor is mostly about risk control.
 Features matter but safety, governance, and integrations decide success.

-Compliance basics: HIPAA, BAA, SOC 2 (and what they really mean)
+Compliance basics including HIPAA, BAA, and SOC 2 and what they really mean

 HIPAA discussions get confusing fast.
 Here is a direct evaluation approach.